scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 ## Compile the postprocessor in python

-Build and install the postprocessor, while in the project directory.
+Build and install the postprocessor, while in the created *build* directory.

 ```shell
 cmake ..